Atlas-OS/Atlas/README.md

 ## 👀 **Why Atlas?**

 ### 🔒 More private
-Stock Windows contains tracking service that collects your data and upload them to Microsoft.
+Stock Windows contains tracking services that collect your data and upload it to Microsoft.
 Atlas removes all types of tracking embedded within Windows and implements numerous group policies to minimize data collection.

-(Note.
-We cannot ensure the security for things outside the scope of Windows, such as browsers, third-party apps.)
+Note that Atlas cannot ensure the security for things outside the scope of Windows (such as browsers and third-party applications).

 ### 🛡️ More secure
 Downloading a modified ISO from the internet is risky.
 Not only it can contain malicious script, it also may not have the latest security patches that can put your computer under serious security risks.

 Atlas is different.
-We use [AME Wizard](https://ameliorated.io) to install, and all the scripts we use are open-sourced here in our repository.
+We use [AME Wizard](https://ameliorated.io) to deploy the packages, and all the scripts we use are open-sourced here in our repository.
 You can also apply the latest security updates before installing Atlas, keeping your system safe and secure.

 ### 🚀 More space
-Pre-installed applications and other insignificant components are removed from Atlas.
-Despite the possibility of compatibility issues, this significantly reduces the install size, and makes your system more fluent.
-Therefore, functionalities such as Windows Defender, and similar are stripped completely.
+Pre-installed applications and other insignificant components are removed with Atlas.
+Despite the possibility of compatibility issues, this significantly reduces the install size and makes your system more fluent.
+Therefore, some functionalities (such as Windows Defender) are stripped completely.
 Check out what else we have removed in our [FAQ](https://docs.atlasos.net/troubleshooting/removed-features).

 ### ✅ More performance
-Some tweaked systems on the internet has tweaked too far away, breaking compatibility for main features such as Bluetooth, Wi-Fi, and so on.
+Some tweaked systems on the internet have tweaked Windows too much, breaking compatibility for main features such as Bluetooth, Wi-Fi, and so on.
 Atlas is on the sweet point.
-Getting more performance, but also maintain a good compatibility.
+It aims at getting more performance while maintaining a good level of compatibility.

-Some of the many changes that we have done to improve Windows have been listed below:
+Some of the many changes that we have done to improve Windows are listed below:
 - Customized power scheme
 - Reduced amount of services and drivers
 - Disabled audio exclusive